Published by BioNixusUpdated May 2026Open access

 How large is the Saudi Arabia biosimilars market in 2026?

-BioNixus market analysis sizes the Saudi biosimilars market at roughly USD 382 million in 2026, advancing toward about USD 676 million by 2030 at roughly 18% CAGR — one of the fastest-growing pharmaceutical segments in the Kingdom and the GCC’s substitution bellwether.
-Growth is driven by a sequence of major biologic patent expiries combined with NUPCO tenders that actively favour substitution across immunology, oncology, and supportive care.
-Because a single national award can reset a molecule across many hospitals at once, the market moves in tender-driven steps rather than gradually, which makes the procurement calendar central to any forecast.
-BioNixus treats the figure as a planning band tied to tender timing and clinician confidence rather than an audited total.
+BioNixus sizes the Saudi hospital-administered biosimilar opportunity at roughly USD 382 million in 2026, advancing toward about USD 668 million by 2030 at roughly 15% CAGR—the GCC’s substitution bellwether.
+The band triangulates Insights10’s monoclonal-antibody trajectory ($118.9 million in 2022 to $614.8 million by 2030 at 22.8% CAGR) with IMARC’s broader biosimilar market ($664.2 million in 2025, which includes insulin, somatropin, and retail channels outside BioNixus’s hospital scope).
+Growth is driven by major biologic patent expiries combined with NUPCO framework agreements that pre-qualify biosimilar suppliers across immunology, oncology, and supportive care.
+BioNixus treats the figure as a planning band tied to framework timing and clinician confidence rather than an audited total.
 Use the GCC biosimilars report for Gulf-wide context and the Saudi Arabia healthcare market report for macro sizing.

 How does NUPCO drive biosimilar substitution in Saudi Arabia?